Selection Process for New Applicants

 If you are dissatisfied with the outcome of our decision or with the way your application has been handled, you can appeal to the Programme Leader.
 For further information about how to appeal, please contact the Education Administrator at ACES@sams.ac.uk.

-We will follow the same procedure above in the shortlisting and selection of candidates.
+For SAIC and self-funding applicants: we will follow the same procedure above in the shortlisting and selection of candidates.